 The purpose of having a career goal statement is to give you a clear and inspiring direction for the future.

 The reason you may wish to include one in your CV is to convey this information to those involved in the selection process.
 A really good career goal statement will help the person who reviews your CV see where you see yourself in the future.
 Let’s say in about 5 to 10 years time.
 It will also tell what you have done already to get there.
-And it will illustrate how you plan to keep working towards your career goal.
-Career goal statements are normally placed at the very start of your CV.
+It will illustrate how you plan to keep working towards your career goal.
+And vitally it will also Career goal statements are normally placed at the very start of your CV.

 An example of a career goal statement – for a JMO wishing to train in paediatrics

 I wish to pursue a career in community paediatrics with a research focus on improving rates of childhood obesity.
-In order to pursue my goal I have striven as a JMO to obtain placements in paediatrics, volunteered my services teaching healthy lifestyles to children and parents at my local community centre and conducted research into rates of obesity in children in Western Sydney as part of my undergraduate medical degree.
+In order to pursue my goal.
+As a JMO I have managed to obtain placements in paediatrics, volunteered my services teaching healthy lifestyles to children and parents at my local community centre and conducted research into rates of obesity in children in Western Sydney as part of my undergraduate medical degree.
+I have also developed a range of basic skills and procedures in children which will mean that I come to the role ready to start.
 I now plan to formally enrol in the Paediatric Training program of the College and have familiarised myself with the requirements for training and contracted with a mentor to assist me in training.

 When might you not want to include a career goal statement?